tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 I’m sure we all know and recognize those anti-patterns, hopefully realizing that they can be a problem.
 But knowing them does not mean that we aren’t doing them ourselves.
 Even if we recognize that we shouldn’t.

-I think it is a first major important step to recognize the large cost of those anti-patterns.
-They impact the quality of the software that we create, the speed in which we create it and the quality of the human relations and interactions.
+I think it is the first major important step to recognize the large cost of those anti-patterns.
+These anti-patterns impact the quality of the software that we create, the speed in which we create it and the quality of the human relations and interactions.
 Once we become mindful of this, we can start avoiding these anti-patterns.

 ## Mob Programming